 When there’s an imbalance in our hormones, it can lead to an overproduction of androgens, the male sex hormones.
-This can be caused by many factors: emotional stress, PCOS, pregnancy and puberty are just some examples.
+This can be caused by many factors: emotional stress, PCOS, pregnancy, or puberty [1, 4, 5, 6, 7].

-Having excess levels of androgens triggers the sebaceous glands into overproducing sebum – to the extent that the sebum ends up clogging our follicles (commonly referred to as ‘clogged pores’).
+Having excessive levels of androgens triggers our sebaceous glands into overproducing sebum – to the extent that the sebum ends up clogging our follicles (commonly referred to as ‘clogged pores’) [1, 8].

 A clogged follicle is called a plug or a ‘comedone’.
-This can also be formed when excess sebum mixes with dead skin cells.
+A comedone is what we generally see as a whitehead: a white bump underneath the skins’ surface.
+This can also be formed when excessive sebum mixes with dead skin cells.

 Normally, our skin cells are in a constant state of death and renewal.
 The dead cells die off and rise to the surface to shed, while newer cells are made in the deeper layers.
 The result: fresh, renewed skin about every month or so.

-When sebum continues to build up within a comedone, the pressure creates an opening in the surface.
+When sebum continues to build up within a comedone, the resulting pressure creates an opening in the surface.
 A blackhead is formed when, because of this opening, the oxygen in the air reacts with the skin’s melanin.
-The dark colour has nothing to do with dirt; it’s simply a result of the oxidisation of melanin.
+The dark colour of a blackhead has nothing to do with dirt; it’s simply a result of the oxidation of melanin.